grantcolley/dotnetwhat/README.md

 > Read [Fundamentals of garbage collection](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection)
 >
 > *...After the garbage collector performs a collection of generation 0, it compacts the memory for the reachable objects and promotes them to generation 1...*
 >
+> *...Objects on the large object heap (which is sometimes referred to as generation 3) are also collected in generation 2....*
+>
 > *...Ordinarily, the large object heap (LOH) isn't compacted because copying large objects imposes a performance penalty.
-However, in .NET Core and in .NET Framework 4.5.1 and later, you can use the GCSettings.LargeObjectHeapCompactionMode property to compact the large object heap on demand....*
+However, in .NET Core and in .NET Framework 4.5.1 and later, you can use the [GCSettings.LargeObjectHeapCompactionMode](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.gcsettings.largeobjectheapcompactionmode) property to compact the large object heap on demand....*

 [**Workstation GC**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc#workstation-gc) collection occurs on the user thread that triggered the garbage collection and remains at the same priority.